vimlucid/twors/README.md

 ## &#x1F60E; Why Rust/WASM?

-[It's use case](https://webassembly.org/docs/use-cases/) is either the reuse of code written in another language or to offload heavy computations to the near-native execution speeds of WASM.
+[WASM's use case](https://webassembly.org/docs/use-cases/) is either the reuse of code written in another language or to offload heavy computations to the near-native execution speeds of WASM.

 However this is not free - traversing the WASM boundary means going trough [some glue code](https://rustwasm.github.io/wasm-bindgen/contributing/design/index.html)